-Material tax consequences

-For a discussion of the material U.S. federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material U.S. Federal Income Tax Consequences" in this prospectus supplement and "Material U.S. Federal Income Tax Consequences" in the accompanying base prospectus.

-Listing and trading symbol

-Our common units are listed on the New York Stock Exchange under the symbol "MNR."

-Risk Factors

-You should carefully read and consider the information set forth under the heading "Risk Factors" of this prospectus supplement and the accompanying base prospectus and other risk factors incorporated by reference into this prospectus supplement and the accompanying base prospectus, as well as all other information included or incorporated by reference in this prospectus supplement and the accompanying base prospectus, before deciding to invest in our common units.
+Material tax consequences For a discussion of the material U.S. federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material U.S. Federal Income Tax Consequences" in this prospectus supplement and "Material U.S. Federal Income Tax Consequences" in the accompanying base prospectus.
+Listing and trading symbol Our common units are listed on the New York Stock Exchange under the symbol "TXO."
+Risk Factors You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page S-21 of this prospectus supplement and on page 7 of the accompanying base prospectus and other risk factors incorporated by reference into this prospectus supplement and the accompanying base prospectus, as well as all other information included or incorporated by reference in this prospectus supplement and the accompanying base prospectus, before deciding to invest in our common units.
+Transfer Agent Computershare Trust Company, N.A.